paradiso-io/cep18-casper-for-rebalance/README.md

 # Casper Fungible Tokens (CEP-18 Standard)

-This repository contains a reference contract and tests for developing fungible tokens on a Casper network, following the [CEP-18 standard](https://github.com/casper-network/ceps/pull/18).
+This repository contains a reference contract implementation and tests for fungible tokens on a Casper network, following the [CEP-18 standard](https://github.com/casper-network/ceps/pull/18).

 ## Preparation